Therapeutic Strategies for Ph Chromosome-Positive Leukemias

 Immune cells modulate their metabolism according to the functions they need to perform.
 We have demonstrated that it is possible to measure immune function in vivo with PET probes specific for distinct metabolic pathways.
 18F-FDG (fluorodeoxyglucose) accumulates in cells with high rates of glycolysis and is commonly used in the clinic to measure tumor burden and the response to therapy.
 Activated immune cells also demonstrate a shift in glycolysis, and we showed that FDG PET can evaluate the trafficking and expansion of inflammatory immune cells within the central nervous system during experimental autoimmune encephalitis, a commonly used model for multiple sclerosis.

 A family of PET probes based on FAC has been developed, and these can be used to predict the uptake of closely related chemotherapy agents; this may aid in selecting specific patients for more-personalized chemotherapy regimens.
-Early-phase clinical testing of the FAC family probes has been initiated, in collaboration with Caius Radu and Johannes Czernin (UCLA).
+Clinical testing of the FAC family probes has been initiated, in collaboration with Caius Radu and Johannes Czernin (UCLA).
+Additional studies on reporter gene strategies with Melissa McCracken to monitor lymphocyte function are also underway.

 Prostate Cancer Pathogenesis